TheoEwzZer/MyRpg/README.md

 **In game menu**

-- Must be accessible by pressing theEscapekey
+- Must be accessible by pressing the Escape key
 - Must contain at least these options
     - Character options
        - equipment and inventory management